About the Computer Science Program

 - There is no limitation on usage of computers, Internet and local networks.

-- All residence hall rooms have free access to the campus wide Ethernet network.
+- All residence hall rooms have free access to the campus-wide network.

 - A master's program in software engineering is offered.